 THE MORE ABLE RIDER

-For children who have ridden at other stables and are able to walk/trot/canter confidently we can offer group lessons, where there are up to six riders in the group.
+For children who are able to walk/trot/canter confidently we offer group lessons, where there are up to six riders in the group.
 This teaches riders good riding school discipline and prepares the young riders for eventually riding out in groups on hacks.
 Group Lessons also offer the junior rider a chance to socialise with other riders of a similar age and riding ability.
 Group lessons often cover dressage schooling techniques and jumping

 We can also offer the more able and confident junior rider options such as jumping lessons all year round and Private Hacks out into Richmond Park during the Summer months.